 Create a Cybersecurity Risk Management Plan

-To create a cybersecurity risk management plan, you’ll need to identify the information you have, determine the level of protection it requires, and then implement and monitor that protection.
-Include people in this process who can help you make informed decisions, including legal, insurance and IT professionals and internal staff.
+A cybersecurity risk management plan includes several steps.
+You’ll need to identify the information you have, determine the level of protection it requires, and then implement and monitor that protection.
+Seek expertise to help you make informed decisions.
+Generally, you'll include legal, insurance, and IT professionals and internal staff.

-- Determine the value of your information.
+- Determine the value of the information.
 For example:

-- What would happen if this information was incorrect or altered?
+- What if this information was incorrect or altered?

-- What would happen to my business if this information was lost?
+- What would happen if this information was lost?

 - Develop an inventory.
 Where are these different types of information stored?
 Ask your IT provider for an asset inventory along with the software loaded onto each device to help.